sagarsrivastava87/medianet-hiring-challenge/README.md

 ## Media.Net Frontend Developer Hiring Challenge
 **Please refer https://sagarsrivastava.in/medianet for details & working solution**

+##### ABOUT THE CHALLENGE
+Write a “single page application” (SPA) to display live stock data.
+The page should look something like this.
+P.S: Feel free to showcase your creativity!<br />
+_Refer http://careers.media.net/hiring-challenge/frontend-developers/ for complete details about the challenge._

 ![alt text](/solution-screenshot.png)

 ##### TECHNOLOGY STACK USED